Updated June 6, 2018

-Yesterday I woke up in a full-on pissy mood, which is super unusual for me as a bona fide morning person.
-I just wanted to grab a book, stay in bed, and read.
+One day, some time ago, I woke up in a grumpy, grumbly mood.
+This is super unusual for me as a bona fide morning person – and generally enthusiastic about greeting my day.
+But on that morning I just wanted to grab a book, stay in bed, and read.
 And not talk to anybody.
-And not cook for anybody – all day long.
-And not do anything on my long “to do” list.
+And not cook for anybody.
+And not check off any to-do boxes.
+I'd been pushing hard for awhile with a lot of travel, teaching, and writing, and needed a day off.
 I wasn’t sick.
-I wasn’t tired.
-But I felt like an over-tired, over-hungry toddler on the verge of a tantrum!
+I wasn't tired.
+But I felt like an over-hungry toddler on the verge of a tantrum!
 My knickers weren’t even on yet and they were already in a knot!

-But…but …but…[my inner boss resisting]…you have work to do.
-Emails to answer.
+But…but …but…[my inner boss was insisting]…you have work to do.
+There are emails to answer.
 Phone calls to make.
 Blogs to write.
 Magazine interviews to prepare for.
 You have editors counting on you.
 And you were planning to cook a really nice meal with Tracy today.
-So, I told myself, put on a gratitude attitude and get your ass in gear!
+So, I told myself , “Girl, put on a gratitude attitude and get your ass in gear!”

 Women are especially bad at taking time for ourselves.
 Mothers are even worse.
 We are natural givers and tenders.
 And doctors aren’t too good at hitting the pause button either.
 We are trained to keep going in the face of no sleep, emotional exhaustion, and constant external demands.
 Women, moms, and health care providers tend to give at the expense of ourselves.
 We all lead super busy lives that leave little time for self-care.